yoonsery/Shopping_List/README.md

 ### Features
 Users are able to
-- add an item by clicking a button or pressing an enter key
+- add an new item by clicking a button or pressing an enter key
-- delete item
+- delete item from the list

 ### What I Learn
 - event bubbling & capturing